atlas-bear/mara/docs1/ARCHITECTURE.md

 Shared components are stored in `src/shared/components` and include basic UI elements that are used across applications:

 - `MaritimeMap`: Interactive map component for displaying maritime incidents
+- `PDFDownloadButton`: Browser-based PDF generation for reports
 - Other UI components as needed

+For detailed documentation on these components, see the [components documentation](./components/)

 ### Features